ShamirSecret/shadowsocket/README.md

 ## Configuration

-The server configuration is saved in `shadowsocks_config.json`:
+The server configuration is saved in `shadowsocks_config.json` (this file is gitignored for security):

+**⚠️ Security Note**: The `shadowsocks_config.json` file contains your password and is automatically excluded from git.
+Never commit this file to version control!

 ```json
 {